-Here are some great tips to get started in your hallway – use one or all of them – but start somewhere and I promise you won’t regret it!
+Here are some great tips to get started in your hallway – hope they help!

 1 – Separate Peoples Stuff

-Consider having a hook, basket and/or drawer for every member of the household so they always have somewhere to put everything as soon as they come into the house, and they know exactly where to find things when they’re leaving.
+Consider having a specific area for each person so they always have somewhere to put everything as soon as they come into the house, and they know exactly where to find things when they’re leaving.

 With very young children why not colour code these so they know whose is whose.

 TIP: Having a colour for each child is a brilliant idea, as this can be used in every part of the house to make them understand what’s theirs.
 Same colour for towels, toothbrush, storage etc…

 Ideally you would have a coat hook, basket and/or drawer for every member of the household.